Jean de Werchin: Minority and the war with Frisia

 Shortly after her first husband's death, Jean's mother, Jeanne d'Enghien, married Jacques de Harcourt, lord of Montgomery, who in 1385 was granted the mundeburdis (legal guardianship) for Jean, his two sisters and their patrimony.
 A Jean de Werchin who served Enguerrand VII of Coucy as a squire in Picardy in 1380 is a different person.
-The lord of Werchin only attained his majority in 1390, when he sued to have Jacques de Harcourt in the parlement of Paris removed as his protector.
+The lord of Werchin only attained his majority in 1390, when he sued in the parlement of Paris to have Jacques de Harcourt removed as his protector.
 He was represented in Paris by Jean de Popaincourt.
 In 1393 he had a denominatio, a precise description of fiefs, drawn up for his Flemish holdings.

 Jean made his first public appearance in arms in 1396, when he joined William's invasion of Frisia.
 He distinguished himself alongside the lords of Ligne and Jeumont.
 Afterwards, William knighted him.
 In 1398 he was fighting in Frisia again alongside the lord of Ligne, leading a company of thirteen knights and sixty lances.